Thursday, September 12 2019

 Serena joined the organisation in May 1984 as the first female trainee surveyor.
 She achieved another first by becoming the first trainee metallurgical surveyor.
 This was a significant appointment as prior to this, only fully trained and experienced metallurgical surveyors were taken on by Lloyd’s Register.

-These women paved the way for more to join Lloyd's Register in all sorts of roles from surveyors and technical specialists to Foundation directors and administrators.
-The Heritage & Education Centre team has several incredible women in it including Victoria, the head of the centre!
+These women paved the way for more to join Lloyd's Register in all sorts of roles from surveyors and technical specialists to directors, administrators, heritage professionals, senior programme managers and more.
 We are committed to ensuring the history of Lloyd's Register is celebrated in the present and preserved for the future.